ribbotson/lpcCNC/readme.md

-# lpcCNC Smoothieboard Clone for CNC applications
+# lpcCNC Smoothieboard Derivative for CNC applications

-This clone of the Smoothieboard is designed for CNC applications.
+This free open source derivative of the Smoothieboard is designed for CNC applications.
 It is intended for use with external stepper motor drivers.
 It features 13 digital open collector outputs, 8 digital inputs, 4 analog inputs, RS485 interface for spindle, 10V analog output for spindle, support for LCD screen, Ethernet, and power supply up to 40V.

 ## Content

 This is a hardware project with PCB design file in Eagle.
-A 3D printable case design in Fusion360 is also provided.
+A 3D printable case ([Top]( http://a360.co/2vPnznS), [Bottom](http://a360.co/2j534xu)) design in Fusion360 is also provided.
 Example configuration files for Smoothieware and grbl-lpc are also provided.